No script

 4. Berca.

-When visiting Vulcanii Noroiosi, people usually start with Pâclele Mari.
-The most impressive thing about this site is how it resembles a lunar landscape.
-There are large mud volcanos everywhere, with underground water and natural gases (mainly methane with 2% carbon dioxide) found almost 3000 meters below the earth’s surface, causing the mud to bubble and spill over in a lava-like small flow.
+Large mud volcanos are everywhere, and underground water and natural gases (mainly methane with 2% carbon dioxide) are found almost 3000 meters below the earth's surface.
+These gases cause the mud to bubble and spill over in a lava-like eruption with a small flow and form cones.

 8 kilometers away, you will find the mud volcanoes of Beciu, which resemble a bubbling mud pot.
 Each small crater boils incessantly, and tourists have the chance to see an eruption with their own eyes.